 - Even better, after twenty plus years, Giovanni, the original Boss, finally gets his own theme.

 - If you're the kind of person who likes to root for the villains, get this: Every single evil team leader you fight comes from a universe where they already won because the player character in that universe didn't exist to stop them.
 Consequently, they're all wielding their box legendaries (though Cyrus's, Ghetsis's, and Lysandre's are version dependent), apart from Giovanni; since Red and Blue didn't have a "cover legendary", he instead uses a Mewtwo that can Mega Evolve.

 - If you're someone who likes to transfer your old teams from previous generations, then there's something very satisfying about beating each leader with any one of the Pokemon you defeated them with the first time around.

 - All of the non-mythical legendaries are available to be caught.

-- As exciting of the idea of future Pokémon games on the Nintendo Switch sound; Word of God has confirmed that Ultra Sun and Ultra Moon are the final Pokémon games for the Nintendo 3DS, and with Game Freak working on both Pokémon Let's Go, Pikachu! and Let's Go, Eevee! and a new core title for the Nintendo Switch, marks the end of the game's time on Nintendo's portable family, which would likely not have made it as far without this series.
+- These are the final Pokémon games for the Nintendo 3DS, and mark the end of the series' time on Nintendo's portable family, which would likely not have made it as far without this series.